JdeRobot/FPGA-robotics/Projects/ComputerVision/README.md

         - [2:0]=010: Divided by 4-> QQVGA: 160x12

-The resulting frames per seconds should be around 15 fps.
-Not sure because I don't get the same calculation as the datasheet
+The resulting frames per seconds should be around 15 fps (~67ms).
+Not sure because I don't get the same calculation as the datasheet.

+The FPGA process 160x120 pixels, at 20ns (50MHz) 384us, so more than 100 times faster than the camera.

 Left and center cameras are for the robot to follow an object.
 The right camera is to follow another object with a turret guided by a servo.